 The Cisco Networking Academy teaches students to design, build and maintain computer networks.
 These hands-on training courses qualify students to pursue a number of industry-standard certifications, such as CCNA, CCNP and CCNA Security.

-The CompTIA Academy offers a wide variety of certification training programs designed to meet the needs of Information Technology educators and learning professionals, including A+, Network+, Security+, Convergence+ and Project+.
+The CompTIA Academy offers a wide variety of certification training programs designed to meet the needs of Information Technology educators and learning professionals, including A+, Network+, Security+, CTP+ and Project+.

 Computer Forensic ACE Certification News